hunter-bryan/react-chess-app/README.md

 # react-chess-app
-A simple Chess.com inspired chess game written with React Native
+(In progress) A simple Chess.com inspired chess game written with React Native.
+Bootstrapped using expo-cli.